MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

 Hooray!
 It seems like this function works!
-This should come as no surprise since we authored the functions and know its internal structure.
+This should come as no surprise since we are the authors of the function and know its internal structure.
 This is not necessarily true for someone editing our code and specially not true for someone just using our code.
-There are instances where even though the code is executed correctly, i.e., there where no syntax errors, the code should be able to stop itself to prevent a malfunction.
+There are instances where even though the code is executed correctly, i.e., there where no syntax errors, an unwanted expected behavior occurs.
+In these cases, our code should be able to stop itself to prevent a malfunction.

+## Raising Errors

 Take for example the division by zero.
 If we try to calculate
 ~~~
 >>> 1/0